byjg/php-swagger-test/README.md

 The ApiTestCase's assertion process is based on throwing exceptions if some validation or test failed.

+# Use cases for PHP Swagger test

 You can use the Swagger Test library as:

 - Functional test cases
 - Unit test cases
 - Runtime parameters validator

-# OpenAPI 3 Support

-OpenAPI 3 Support has been added.
-This means that a Swagger specification that has been migrated to OpenAPI 3 should work here.
-The new OpenAPI 3 features, like callbacks and links, were not implemented.
-Previous specification versions are still supported.

-# Using it as Functional Test cases
+## Using it as Functional Test cases

 Swagger Test provide the class `SwaggerTestCase` for you extend and create a PHPUnit test case.
 The code will try to make a request to your API Method and check if the request parameters, status and object returned are OK.